DavHau/mach-nix/examples.md

 }
 ```
 ### Example: add missing build inputs
-For example the package web2ldap depends on another python package `ldap0` which is only available via sdist and the build fails because of missing non-python dependencies.
+For example the package web2ldap depends on another python package `ldap0` which fails to build because of missing dependencies.
 ```nix
 with mach-nix.nixpkgs;
 mach-nix.mkPython {